MontgomeryLab/RNA-integrate/Markdown_Pipeline/README.md

 - class_parameters: a string describing the file path for the plot parameters csv, if applicable.
 If left as an empty string, a default class parameters csv will be generated including all classes listed in the gene table.
 - generate_ma: TRUE or FALSE logical value describing whether the [MA Plots](#ma-plots) should be rendered and saved.
 - generate_heatmap: TRUE or FALSE logical value describing whether the [Heatmap](#heatmap) should be rendered and saved.
-- heatmap_type: options include "Complete", "Class-Separated: All Classes", and "Class-Separated: Selected Classes".
+- heatmap_type: options include "complete", "all_classes", and "selected_classes".
 See [Heatmap](#heatmap).
-- heatmap_selected_classes: comma-separated list of classes for which heatmaps will be generated if the heatmap type is "Class-Separated: Selected Classes"
+- heatmap_selected_classes: comma-separated list of classes for which heatmaps will be generated if the heatmap type is "selected_classes"

 An example of the parameters YAML with default settings can be seen [here](params.yml).